nordicenergy/exchange-frontend/README.md

-# BitFinance Frontend
+# Trading Bridge Frontend

 ## About

-Frontend repository for the BitFinance Trading Bridge for Quorum.
+The Nordic Energy´s PowerChain Trading Bridge provides a solution for being able to exchange ERC-20 and ERC-721 tokens.
+It utilizes a bridge between two distinct blockchain tokens using the cross-blockchain environment.

+In order for this conversion to take place, a "bridge" between these separate blockchain implementations is developed using these two distinct smart contract protocols.
+The solution makes use of escrow contracts once both users have entered their information in the forms below.

 ## Functionality

-Getting balances of ERC-20 and ERC-721 wallets.
+- Getting balances of ERC-20 and ERC-721 wallets.

-Transferring funds between two different ERC-20 and ERC-721 blockchains.
+- Transferring funds between two different ERC-20 and ERC-721 blockchains.

 ## Copyright and License
 Based off theme [Start Bootstrap](https://startbootstrap.com)